Unified.to

 TL;DR: Best Tools for AI Agent → SaaS API Access

-Unified.toReal-time SaaS data access across many categoriesUnified schemas + real-time read/write + MCPNot just a tool layer (full infra)
+Unified.toReal-time SaaS data access across many categoriesUnified schemas + real-time read/write + MCPMore infrastructure than a simple tool layer

-NangoOAuth + custom integrationsStrong auth + sync infraRequires building data layer
+NangoOAuth + custom integrationsStrong auth + sync infraYou build the data model yourself

-MergeStructured business data (HR/CRM)Deep normalized schemasSync-based, not real-time
+MergeStructured business data (HR/CRM)Deep normalized schemasSync-centric; on-demand reads/writes available

 WorkatoEnterprise workflowsGovernance + automationLow-code, not dev-first